Chain O’Lakes State Park

 Site Characteristics

-- Habitat: The park borders three natural lakes – Grass, Marie and Nippersink – and borders the Fox River which connects the other seven lakes (Bluff, Fox, Pistakee, Channel, Petite, Catherine and Redhead) creating the Chain.
+Habitat: The park borders three natural lakes – Grass, Marie and Nippersink – and borders the Fox River which connects the other seven lakes (Bluff, Fox, Pistakee, Channel, Petite, Catherine and Redhead) creating the Chain.
 In addition, the park contains a 44-acre lake.
 Other huntable areas include marshes, prairie restoration areas, woodlands of mixed hardwoods.
+Active habitat management will be occurring throughout the year on the site, including prescribed burning.

 Deer